Coronavirus: how the outbreak is affecting our roadworks and maintenance

 This corridor through Stanwell stretches from the A30 Bulldog junction at its southern end to Heathrow Airport and its Southern Perimeter Road at its northern end.

-The route will be improved by providing a continuous shared-use path along the entire length of Town Lane.
+The route will be improved by providing a continuous shared-use path along the length of Town Lane.
 Directional signage will be improved along both Town Lane and Oaks Road to guide users to nearby destinations.

 6. Stanwell walking and bus corridor improvements